dartmouth-cs98/18w-si32/docs/getting-started/README.md

 ├── README.md
 ├── bot.py
 ├── game/
-├── match.sh
+├── monad.sh
 ├── requirements.txt
-├── scripts/
-├── train.sh
-└── upload.sh
+└── scripts/
 ```

 The only setup remaining is to setup a python virtual environment in your
 development directory.
 This step is not required, but
 we highly recommend utilizing the Monad development kit in conjunction
-with python virtual environments to simplify the installation and maintenance
+with Python virtual environments to simplify the installation and maintenance
 of dependencies.
 Instructions for completing this step are included in the
 `README` provided with the development kit, but are reproduced here for convenience.

-Ensure that you have `pip` installed; if you installed python using Homebrew,
+Ensure that you have `pip` installed; if you installed Python using Homebrew,
 `pip` should have been installed as well.
 Verify this with

 ```